baetyl/baetyl/doc/us-en/customize/How-to-write-a-node-script-for-node-runtime.md

 ![发送非字典类数据](../../images/customize/write-node-script-none-dict.png)

-As above, for some general needs, we can do it through the standard library of the system Node environment.
-However, for some more complex demands, it is often necessary to import some third-party libraries to complete.
+As above, for some general needs, we can implement it through the Node Standard Library.
+However, for some more complex demands, it is often necessary to import third-party libraries to complete.
 How to solve the problem?
-We will provide a general solution in [How to import third-party libraries for Node runtime](./How-to-import-third-party-libraries-for-node-runtime.md).
+We've provided a general solution in [How to import third-party libraries for Node runtime](./How-to-import-third-party-libraries-for-node-runtime.md).